hashicorp/terraform-provider-aws/.github/MAINTAINING.md

 ## Release Process

-- Ensure a milestone exists for the next release after this release (Generally, the next milestone will be a minor version increase unless previously decided for a major or patch version)
+- Create a milestone for the next release after this release (generally, the next milestone will be a minor version increase unless previously decided for a major or patch version)
-- Check the upcoming release milestone for open items and either work through them or move them to the next milestone
+- Check the existing release milestone for open items and either work through them or move them to the next milestone
 - Run the HashiCorp (non-OSS) TeamCity release job with the `DEPLOYMENT_TARGET_VERSION` matching the expected release milestone and `DEPLOYMENT_NEXT_VERSION` matching the next release milestone
-- Wait for the TeamCity release job and TeamCity website deployment jobs to complete
+- Wait for the TeamCity release job and TeamCity website deployment jobs to complete either by watching the build logs or Slack notifications
 - For each item noted in the `CHANGELOG.md` for the release just completed (or milestone as a whole), add a comment to the pull request and any linked closed issues noting that it has been released, e.g.

 ```markdown